braze-inc/braze-docs/_docs/_hidden/private_betas/shopify_catalogs.md

 This will be the primary identifier you use to reference Braze catalog information.

 {% alert note %}
-If you are selecting SKU as your catalog ID, ensure that all your products and variants in your store have a SKU set and they are unique.
+If you are selecting SKU as your catalog ID, make sure that all your products and variants in your store have a SKU set and they are unique.
 - If an item has a missing SKU, Braze cannot import that product into the catalog.
 - If you have more than one product with the same SKU, this can cause unexpected behavior, such as an error in the import, or result in product information being overridden unintentionally by the duplicate SKU.
 {% endalert %}